andri77/gemini-cli-automation/README.md

 The `https://fakestoreapi.com/products` API, used for these tests, exhibits some unconventional behavior for certain negative scenarios (e.g., returning `200 OK` for non-existent resources or accepting invalid input).
 The assertions in `API/tests/test_security.py` have been adjusted to reflect these actual responses, effectively highlighting these behaviors as potential vulnerabilities or unexpected API design choices.

+### Running Performance Tests

+Performance tests are built using [Locust](https://locust.io/).
+They simulate user load on the API endpoints to measure performance metrics.

+To run the performance tests:

+1. Navigate to the `perf/tests` directory:
+    ```bash
+    cd perf/tests
+    ```

+2. Run Locust:
+    ```bash
+    locust -f locustfile.py --host https://fakestoreapi.com
+    ```

+3. Open your web browser and go to `http://localhost:8089` to access the Locust web UI.
+From there, you can start the test by specifying the number of users and the spawn rate.

 ## Test Design

 The tests are designed using the Page Object Model (POM) architecture.
 This architecture separates the test code from the page-specific code, making the tests more readable, maintainable, and reusable.